trinker/textreadr/README.md

 Often there is a need to read multiple files in from a single directory.
 The `read_dir` function wraps other **textreadr** functions and `lapply` to create a data frame with a document and text column (one row per document).
-We will read the following documents from the 'pos' directory in **textreadr**'s system file:
+We will read the following documents from the ‘pos’ directory in **textreadr**’s system file:

     levelName
     pos